How to fake confidence during a presentation?

 build charisma and we are all captivated by charisma, but when you lack the confidence the audience feels that and tends to tune you as a speaker out.

-In the end my keynote went well.
+In the end, my keynote went well.
 I faked confidence.
+How was I able to be confident for my presentation?
 I owned the content I had developed and told myself it was going great, even when, really, I wasn’t sure if it was.
 At the end of the talk, I was stopped outside in the hall by several people who thanked me for an engaging and useful talk.
 The best of the day!
 Phew!
 I felt great but, as always, what does how I feel have to do with it?
 All that mattered was them and if every presenter tells themselves that before starting, faking confidence is no problem at all.
 Fake confidence and look the part!
 Your audience only responds to what they see and what they hear.
 You’ll soon find out that when you start to fake confidence you start to feel the confidence.
 Want to be confident during a presentation and hold investors’ attention?
 Quiet your feelings that plague so many before giving a presentation and learn how to be confident during your presentation.